 Release Date: 08/2014-01/2015

 A ragtag team of poachers have trapped Pinhead in a cage and are trying to take his pins for bounties at the Vatican.
-Pinhead of course triumphs in the end and this is stretched out over 6 comics.
+Pinhead, of course, triumphs in the end and this is stretched out over 6 comics.
 There is literally no plot and no twists or interesting storyline.
-Between these are more mini stories involving the Lemarchand boxes and the same result from the 90’s comic ensues.
+Among these are more mini-stories involving the Lemarchand boxes and the same result from the 90’s comic ensues.
 We get a couple of interesting mini-stories but some either have awful art or terrible stories.
 I really don’t think this format works for this series despite it being forced anyway.

 Publisher: Boom!
 Studios

 Writer: Brandon Seifert

 Hellraiser is a fantastic series with great lore and characters.
 The visual style is what’s most appealing about the franchise with gruesome deaths and interesting and horrific character designs.
 Clive Barker is one of my favorite horror authors and Hellraiser is right up there among my favorites.
 The Dark Watch takes a different approach to the series; rather than a bunch of mini-stories The Dark Watch consists of 12 issues that have an overarching story.